Kenshiki Labs

-The air gap becomes part of the proof.
+The air gap becomes part of the assurance story.

 Clean Room